-A copyright is a legal right given by the law to creators of literary, dramatic, musical and artistic works and producers of cinematograph films and sound recordings.
-Copyright give the owner of the work certain safeguard to ensure the intellectual work is protected and creativity is rewarded.
-Copyright includes a bundle of right like the rights of reproduction, communication to the public, adaptation and translation of the work.
+A copyright is a legal right given by the law to creators of literary, dramatic, musical, and artistic works and producers of cinematograph films and sound recordings.
+Copyright gives the owner of the work a certain safeguard to ensure the intellectual work is protected and creativity is rewarded.
+Copyright includes a bundle of rights like the rights of reproduction, communication to the public, adaptation, and translation of the work.
 Copyright registration serves as prima facie evidence in the court of law over ownership of the work.
 Therefore, copyright registration gives the owner legal protection for his/her work.

-If you want to register your design or protect it we the team of secretarial pro is here to help you !!!
+If you want to register your design or protect it we are here to help you !!!
 Design is one of the categories of IPR where the design system focuses on the aesthetic feature of an article derived from its visual appearance.
-The registration and protection of industrial designs in India is administered by the Designs Act, 2000 and corresponding Designs Rules, 2001 which came into force on 11th May 2001 repealing the earlier Act of 1911.
+The registration and protection of industrial designs in India are administered by the Designs Act, 2000 and corresponding Designs Rules, 2001 which came into force on 11th May 2001 repealing the earlier Act of 1911.
 The Design Rules, 2001 was further amended by Designs (Amendment) Rules 2008 and Designs (Amendment) Rules 2014.

-Design recognizes the creation new and original features of new shape, configuration, surface pattern, ornamentations and composition of lines or colours applied to articles which in the finished state appeal to and is judged solely by the eye.
+The design recognizes the creation of new and original features of new shape, configuration, surface pattern, ornamentations, and composition of lines or colours applied to articles which in the finished state appeal to and is judged solely by the eye.

 Criteria of registration of Design:-